|

 DeROSA and HOBE

-Very rarely I run across a DeRosa piece that is made exactly like the Hobe
+Very rarely I run across a piece of DeRosa jewelry that is made exactly like Hobe

-jewelry of the 1940’s, and the pieces here are examples.
+jewelry of the 1940’s, and the pieces here are some examples.
 They are made just

 like a Hobe bracelet or clip, but they are clearly signed "DeRosa".
 As far as I